Help us improve your experience.

 gRPC Service

 gRPC is an open-source framework that provides secure and reliable data transport.
-You can use a set of Remote Procedure Call (RPC) interfaces to configure the Junos telemetry interface and stream telemetry data using the gRPC framework. gRPC remote procedure calls (gRPC) are used to provision sensors and to subscribe to and receive telemetry data.
+You can use a set of Remote Procedure Call (RPC) interfaces to configure the Junos Telemetry and stream telemetry data using the gRPC framework. gRPC remote procedure calls are used to provision sensors and to subscribe to and receive telemetry data.
 OpenConfig supports the YANG data models.
-The OpenConfig data model generates data as Google Protocol Buffer (gpb) messages in a universal key/value format.
+The OpenConfig data model generates data as Google Protocol Buffer (.gpb) messages in a universal key/value format.

 Note: Starting in Junos OS Release 18.2R1, OpenConfig-based routing engine (RE) sensors can stream data as gpb-structured messages over UDP.

 According to the OpenConfig specification, only gRPC-based transport is supported for streaming data.
-The gRPC server terminates the gRPC sessions from the management system that runs the client.
-RPC calls trigger the creation of Junos OS sensors that either stream data periodically or report events, which are then funneled onto the appropriate gRPC channel .
+The gRPC server terminates the gRPC sessions from the management system that is running the client.
+RPC calls trigger the creation of Junos OS sensors, which either stream data at regular intervals or report specific events.
+These sensors then forward updates through the appropriate gRPC channel.

 Note:

-Starting in Junos OS Release 18.2R1, when an external streaming server, or collector, provisions sensors to export data through gRPC on devices running Junos OS, the sensor configuration is committed to the junos-analytics instance of the ephemeral configuration database, and the configuration can be viewed by using the show ephemeral-configuration instance junos-analytics operational command.
-In earlier releases, the sensor configuration is committed to the default instance of the ephemeral configuration database.
+Starting from Junos OS Release 18.2R1, when an external streaming server, or collector, provisions sensors to export data through gRPC on devices running Junos OS, the sensor configuration is committed to the junos-analytics instance of the ephemeral configuration database.
+The configuration can be viewed by using the show ephemeral-configuration instance junos-analytics operational command.
+In earlier releases, the sensor's configuration is committed to the default instance of the ephemeral configuration database.

 Note:

-See Table 1 for a list and descriptions of the RPCs implemented to support the Junos telemetry interface.
+See Table 1 for a list and descriptions of the RPCs implemented to support the Junos Telemetry solution.

 Table 1: Telemetry RPCs